iucau/iuca-infosec/Labs.md

 ## Lab #1, Find the Password

 Proove that security by obscurity does not always work by finding passwords in the executables `1`, `2`, and `3` located at `iuca-infosec` of your home directory on the `auca.space` server.
+Try analyzing the binary with the `strings` command and the `gdb` debugger.
+Try using the raibow tables to find the value of the hash in the last executable.

 ## Lab #2, Break the Cipher